Chapter 18.38

 B. If the proposed project involves grading, excavation, or filling, the site plan shall include proposed post-development terrain at one-foot contour intervals.

-C. If the proposed project includes a new structure, substantial improvement, or repairs to a substantially damaged structure that will be elevated, the application shall include the flood protection elevation for the building site and the proposed elevations of the following:
+C. If the proposed project includes a new structure, substantial improvement, or repairs to a substantially damaged structure that will be elevated, the application shall include the flood protection elevation (FPE) for the building site and the proposed elevations of the following:

 1. The top of bottom floor (including basement, crawlspace, or enclosure floor).